 Music Therapy is an allied health and uses music to work on communication, social, cognitive and motor skills in a non-threatening and motivating environment.
-The Music Therapy program at MESC is run by a registered music therapist and consists of group music therapy in each classroom of the centre.
+The Music Therapy program at MESC is run under Teacher guidance by an Advanced Education Assistant with personal instrumental music experience and consists of group music therapy in each classroom of the centre.

 We use instrument exploration and play to develop and practice appropriate social skills, including attentive listening, turn taking, choice making, leading and negotiation.
 Practicing these skills within the group setting, allows for generalisation in the world outside of school.